etnt/adv_of_code_2023/README.md

 thought of what functions I needed in a bottom-up fashion and wrote the prompts carefully.
 This time I got really good code in return from Co-Pilot.
 I verified each generated funtion with small tests before I went on with the next function.

+For the second part I realised that I just wanted to compute the max values of each color for each game string, multiply them and som up each line.
+Co-Pilot gave me to computation of the max values which I then just had to fit into the existing code.
+I got a couple of errors, for example because I thought I could unpack nested pairs in the same way as for a single pair.
+Co-Pilot quickly explained my error and I could fix it.

 Again I was blown away with how well this worked.
-If it continues like this there is a risk I can't go back to the old (manual) way of writing code...
+If it continues like this there is a risk I can't go back to the old (manual) way of writing code... :-P

 [Day2 code](app/src/main/kotlin/adv_of_code_2023/Day2.kt)
 [Day2 test](app/src/test/kotlin/adv_of_code_2023/Day2Test.kt)